Raised Bed Garden Drip Irrigation Tutorial - How to add drip irrigation system to a raised garden bed

-We are often asked for tips on installing drip irrigation for raised bed vegetable gardens.
-Garden drip irrigation is very forgiving and you have many options to choose from.
+At Irrigation Direct, we are often asked for tips on installing drip irrigation system for raised bed vegetable gardens.
+Installing a drip irrigation system for raised garden beds can be very forgiving and you have many options to choose from.

-Here is one approach to a garden drip system.
-Modify it to fit your garden.
+Here is one approach to installing a drip irrigation system for raised garden beds.
+Modify it to fit your garden..

 Example: 3ft x 8ft raised garden box

 Upgrade Your Drip Hole Punch & Save Time

 A clean cut makes it easier

 Some drip irrigation hole punches are shaped like a pencil and simply poke a hole as they push through the drip irrigation tubing.
 They require more force and can slip off of the drip tubing before they make the hole.
 The Super Punch (shown here) has a squeeze handle and is only $9.90.
 A less expensive option is our Deluxe Hole Punch which has a sharp, circular cutting edge.
 This drip irrigation hole punch is comfortable, easy on your hands, and costs only $3.90.

 A Paper Clip Quickly Cleans a Hole Punch